hoabuiyt/k8s-csm/README.md

 ```
 kubectl create -f csm-kb8-deployment.yaml
 ```

+## Configuraiton
+The maven project contains resource directory which contains applicaiton.yaml.
+This configuration file will be used to configure database and other properties.

 Disclaimer: This code has been written for testing purpose, the execution and correctness depends on various envrironment parameters.
 It should not be used for any live usages.